The Ultimate Checklist: How To Choose The Right Exchange Traded Fund (ETF) To Invest In?

 - Tracking error

-Of course, there can also be time where ETF outperforms the benchmark.
+Of course, there can also be a time where ETF outperforms the benchmark.

-The bid-ask spread of an ETF indicates how ready a market is.
+The bid-ask spread of an ETF in the stock market indicates how ready a market is.
 The more narrow the spread is, the more it facilitates trading.

 Further Reading: STI ETF